hodaUsama/hodaUsama.github.io/_posts/2025-05-05-central-tendency.md

 | Mean    | Symmetrical data only | ✅ Yes                |

 ---
+💬 **Got a question or suggestion?**
+Let me know in the comments below — whether it's about understanding central tendency or applying it to your ML dataset.

+---
 ## ✅ Up Next

 In the next post, we’ll talk about how **spread out** your data is.